BillGuess/Fake-JD-Detector/README.md

     1. Don't forget mount your drive on colab
     2. Pay attention to comments in the notebook

-## Used method
+## Method
-Fine-tune BERT model for classification task, it can classify job-postings is fake or not
+A fine-tune BERT model for classification task, classifies job-postings is fake or not

+## Performance

 ## References
 * [kaggle: Real/Fake Job Posting Prediction](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction)